jsorkin24/calendar-web-app/readme.md

 # Calendar Web App
- <h4 align-"center">:computer: A calendar web app for all your calendary needs.
+ <h4 align="center">:computer: A calendar web app for all your calendary needs.
 Never miss an appointment.
-Or do.</h4><br>
+Or do.</h4>

- <h4 align-"center">Calendary is a basic cross-platform desktop calendar app that shows you what you can do using <a href="https://mattlewis92.github.io/angular-bootstrap-calendar/#!?example=kitchen-sink">Angular Bootstrap Calendar</a>. </h4>
+ <h4 align="center">Calendary is a basic cross-platform desktop calendar app that shows you what you can do using <a href="https://mattlewis92.github.io/angular-bootstrap-calendar/#!?example=kitchen-sink">Angular Bootstrap Calendar</a>. </h4>

 ## Table of contents